Josef Martin Knüsel: Personal life

 In 1847 Knüsel married Bernardine Brunner from Ebikon.
 Their marriage stayed childless.
-On the 17 July he saved the life of a child that fell into Lake Lucerne, for which he was officially recognized by the President of the Executive Council Alois Singer.
+On 17 July he saved the life of a child that fell into Lake Lucerne, for which he was officially recognized by the President of the Executive Council Alois Singer.
 Later that year, he was able to be liberated from the remainder of his military service by paying 80 Swiss Francs.
 His wife Bernardine Brunner was a known friend of Agata Pioda the wife of the former Federal Councillor and Swiss Ambassador to Rome Giovanni Battista Pioda.